juweins/portfolio/README.md

 Please do not hesitate to provide feedback.
 Suggestions, questions or comments?
 Feel free to contact me!

 ## Projects
 All of my currently available projects are listed below.
 The projects **do not** have a specific order, nor do I try to use as many technologies as possible.
 I am trying to showcase my skills in a way that is easy to understand,fun to read and may expand your knowledge.
-In addition to that, the projects have a dedicated section for further steps, e.g. on how they can be transitioned into production.
-(Things that make no sense in a showcase project, but are essential in a production environment.)

 ### **001 - Event Stream Processing**
 In this project, I am using Apache Kafka to ingest data from an API into my Azure Account.
 The API is a free API from APIlayer.
 I chose to use a exchange rate API to simulate a real-world use case in which one would like to ingest a unsteady, but continuous stream of data.
 The data gets processed by a simple Kafka cluster on a azure VM.